 Biography & CV

-Currently teaching music at Lincoln Middle School in Hawthorne, NJ, Keith Williams is a professional tuba player, and teacher.
+Currently teaching music at Hawthorne High School in Hawthorne, NJ, Keith Williams is a professional tuba player, and teacher.
 Keith studied tuba under Scott Mendoker while he worked on his Bachelor of Music degree at The Hartt School.
 He has also studied under James Jackson, Jay Lichtmann, Kevin Cobb, and Daniel Grabois.
 During his time at Hartt he participated in ensembles such as Symphony Band, Wind Ensemble, Symphony Orchestra, Tuba Euphonium Consortium, Brass Ensemble, HICO, Tuba Euphonium Quartet, and was the principal tuba player for the Apollo Brass Quintet.

 Keith has recorded with the Hartt Wind Ensemble for Susan Botti’s new work, Terra Cruda, due to be released on the Hartt Wind Ensemble’s third Naxos CD.
 He has also played in The Raven, a collaboration between Connecticut composers, musicians, and a contemporary dance department.
 Keith is proficient on bagpipes and plays at a wide variety of venues including benefit concerts, church services, concerts, weddings, funerals, and memorials.
 He is a member of Claddagh Pipe Band, a competitive pipe band that also plays at various events and parades.